-A new study by the scientists from Brown University shows that terahertz data links are possible even without direct line-of-sight between transmitter and receiver.
+A new Brown University shows that terahertz data links are possible even without direct line-of-sight between transmitter and receiver.
 Through this study, the researchers show that terahertz frequency data links can bounce around a room without dropping too much data.

 The present cellular networks and Wi-Fi frameworks depend on microwave radiation to convey information, yet the interest for more transfer speed is rapidly ending up more than microwaves can deal with.
 That has analysts contemplating transmitting information on higher-recurrence terahertz waves, which have as much as 100 times the information conveying limit of microwaves.
 Be that as it may, terahertz correspondence innovation is in its earliest stages.
 There’s much fundamental research to be done and a lot of difficulties to overcome.